 By Josh Bell

-After meeting as students in UNLV’s screenwriting MFA program in 2010 and achieving recognition—via screenwriting competitions and the influential Black List website—that never quite led to the industry success they were hoping for, Anthony Guidubaldi and Keith Strausbaugh decided to take matters into their own hands with the mockumentary feature film “Marathon,” which is out now on VOD.
+After meeting as students in UNLV’s screenwriting MFA program in 2010 and achieving recognition—via screenwriting competitions and the influential Black List website—that never quite led to the industry success they were hoping for, Anthony Guidubaldi and Keith Strausbaugh decided to take matters into their own hands with the mockumentary feature film “Marathon,”.

 “We decided, let’s actually write something that we can shoot ourselves, that we can direct,” Strausbaugh explains.
 “We purposely chose mockumentary because of the shooting style, and the editing style as well, lent itself well to low-budget filmmaking.”